dt-yuhui/ECG-CLIP/VHD-Survival/README.md

 ### Training the Model

-To train the deep survival model, use the following command after setting up your environment and preprocessing the data:
+To train the deep progression model, use the following command after setting up your environment and preprocessing the data:

 ```bash
   python train_survival.py